Marriage & Family Therapy

 Did you know?
 CNN Ranks MFTs in the Top 50 Best Jobs in America with a 10-year job growth at 41.2 percent.
 Read more »

-To receive more information about the Marriage & Family Therapy program, please fill out the following form.
+To receive more information about the Marriage & Family Therapy program, please fill out the following info.

 Seth Decker Memorial Endowed Scholarship Fund - This scholarship was established in memory of Seth Decker, the son of Cendy and Dwight Decker, a member of the MFT graduating class of 1997.
 It is awarded based on scholarship, leadership, diligence, demonstrated capability, and financial need.
 Recipients shall maintain a satisfactory grade point average and a good reputation among faculty and students.
 The amount is determined on a yearly basis dependent on available funds.